-The foundation of FIU-IND's work is receipt of the suspicious transaction reports and other prescribed reports from the reporting entities that are analysed and results of analysis are disseminated to the partner agencies as provided under section 66 of the PMLA, 2002.
+The foundation of FIU-IND's work is receipt of the suspicious transaction reports and other prescribed reports from the reporting entities.
+These reports are analysed and results of analysis are disseminated to the agencies as provided under section 66 of the PMLA, 2002.
 The intelligence inputs so shared may be used in the investigation of the predicate and other offences.
-The results of analysis of financial information received from the reporting entities in the form of various prescribed reports has proven to be of considerable value in the investigation of money laundering, terrorist financing and other crimes investigated by the law enforcement agencies.
+The results of analysis of financial information received from the reporting entities have proven to be of considerable value in the investigation of money laundering, terrorist financing and other crimes investigated by the law enforcement agencies.

 FIU-IND's ambitious information technology system called 'FINnet' has been launched in October 2012.
-It enables the reporting entities to upload and furnish all their reports to FIU-IND online using its FINgate portal.
-The FinCore portal of the FINnet processes the reports received from the reporting entity and links all relevant reports available in the FIU databases using rules of identity and relationship resolution.
-A case so formed around a suspicious transaction report thus contains not only the information received from a particular reporting entity but all other relevant information/ reports that might have been furnished by other reporting entities.
-Thus a lot of value gets added to the information received from the reporting entities before the same is disseminated to the partner agencies for their consumption/ use.
+It enables the reporting entities to furnish all their reports to FIU-IND online using its FINgate portal.
+The FinCore portal of the FINnet processes the report received from the reporting entity and links all relevant reports available in the database using rules of identity and relationship resolution.
+A case formed around a suspicious transaction report thus contains not only the information received from a particular reporting entity but also all relevant information/ reports furnished by other reporting entities.
+Thus a lot of value gets added to the information received from the reporting entities before the same is disseminated to the partner agencies.

-The number of STRs received, analyzed and disseminated has shown increasing trend.
-Focussed attention on thrust areas ensured that there was consistent improvement in the quality of reporting.
+The number of STRs received, analysed and disseminated has shown increasing trend.
+Focused attention on thrust areas ensured that there was consistent improvement in the quality of reporting.